Friedrich Möbius (art historian): Life

 Born in Dresden and brother to the physicist Peter Paul Möbius (born 6 June 1930 in Meißen), he studied history and art history at the University of Leipzig from 1948 to 1953, where he was mainly influenced by Heinz Ladendorf.
 He made his living as a theatre reviewer and columnist for the local press.
 In 1953 he began a doctorate supervised by Lottlisa Behling at the University of Jena and - despite her departure for West Germany in 1958 - he defended his dissertation The Stadtkirche St. Michael in Jena.
 A medieval monument as a historical figure. summa cum laude.

 In addition to monographs on individual medieval churches, Möbius went beyond the interpretation of architectural forms of building and decoration into aspects of architectural history transcending eras, making the semiotics and iconology of medieval architecture his focus.
 He was a teaching assistant at the Art Historical Institute in Jena and habilitated in 1967 with his thesis Westwerkstudien at the Philosophical Faculty.

 After being made professor for cultural theory in 1971, he was reappointed to the chair of art history at Jena University (vacant since 1958) in 1976.
 He became a full member of the Saxon Academy of Sciences and Humanities in Leipzif in 1977, remaining one until 1992.
-He formed the interdisciplinary Jena Working Group for Iconography and Iconoloy in 1978, which organised seven international conferences between then and 1990.
+He formed the interdisciplinary Jena Working Group for Iconography and Iconology in 1978, which organised seven international conferences between then and 1990.
 He was denied a visiting professorship at Philipps-Universität Marburg by the East German authorities.
 In 1978 the art historian Helga Möbius-Sciurie (6 March 1940, Jena - ?) became his second wife.
 His most productive period ended abruptly when the publication of manuscripts ready for printing, which were intended to take stock of his research, failed due to the Peaceful Revolution and in 1991 he was dismissed from Jena University.
 After teaching in Hamburg and Karlsruhe from 1992 to 1995, he wrote his memoirs, in which he openly deals with his dealings with the Stasi.

 Recognised as a "significant research personality", he continued to publish biographies, essays and scholarly work.
 Some of his works are among the most fundamental works in German art history between 1950 and 2000.
 In addition to his Westwerkstudien (1968) for example his introductory essay for the anthology Stil und Gesellschaft (Style and Society, 1984) was included in the collection Neue Wege der Forschung.
 The entire collection of essays edited by Mobius is recommended as a reference work.
 His extensive studies on medieval village churches, reflected in his The Parish Church in the Age of the Cathedral ('Die Dorfkirche im Zeitalter der Kathedrale', 1988) and in a separate chapter in History of German Art ('Geschichte der deutschen Kunst', 1989), were still highlighted in 2001 by Wolfgang Schenkluhn as "exceptional" in architectural history.